Onefootball/onefootball.github.io/_posts/2015-10-27-resetting-data-after-each-ui-test.md

 application.launch()
 ```

-After that we need to add a code before `UIApplicationMain` is executed to reset the data.
-Unfortunately, there is no main.swift on iOS where you could add this code and you have only an annotation on AppDelegate with `@UIApplicationMain`.
-Fortunately, you can remove this annotation and create a file main.swift where you place a code that you would have in your Objective-C project.
+After that we need to add the following lines before `UIApplicationMain` is executed to reset the data.
+Unfortunately, there is no `main.swift` on iOS where you could add this code and you have only an annotation on AppDelegate with `@UIApplicationMain`.
+Fortunately, you can remove this annotation and create a file `main.swift` where you place code that you would have in your Objective-C project.

 ```swift
 autoreleasepool {